 Read the Halcion (triazolam) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before taking triazolam, tell your doctor or pharmacist if you are allergic to it; or to other benzodiazepines (e.g., lorazepam, diazepam); or if you have any other allergies.
+PRECAUTIONS: Before taking triazolam, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Based on information from related drugs, triazolam may pass into breast milk and may have undesirable effects on a nursing infant.
-Therefore, breast-feeding while using this drug is not recommended.
+This medication may pass into breast milk and have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Additional Halcion Information